Life in London

 There is one website, some individual web pages from different sites, Youtube video clips and finally a map showing the four locations of the 2005 bomb sites, in which some students have shown particular interest.

 Spend as much or as little time as you wish on the resources.
 The point is to give your students a feel for life in a big city and contextualise the 7/7 London bombings, including the transport system, which was the focus of those attacks.

 Hand out A4 copies of MV Add On 1.2 Comparing London with Where I Live.
 There are three differentiated versions of this sheet, and further differentiation can be achieved by having students fill the sheets in individually or in groups.
-You have the different versions as .pdf for printing and filling out by hand and as .docx for filling out electronically.
+You have the different versions as PDFs for printing and filling out by hand and as Word documents for filling out electronically.

 The sheet provides several comparison points between London and where the students live, including location on a map, size, number of inhabitants, public transport facilities and so on.

-MV Comparing London with Where I Live simplified sources is the simplest version, with the information about London completed and the sources simplified to websites.
-MV Comparing London with Where I Live London info completed has the London information completed and gives the full web page sources.
-MV Comparing London with Where I Live no info is for the highest ability with no information or sources provided about London.
+MV Add On 1.2 Comparing London with Where I Live simplified sources is the simplest version, with the information about London completed and the sources simplified to websites.
+MV Add On 1.2 Comparing London with Where I Live London info completed has the London information completed and gives the full web page sources.
+MV Add On 1.2 Comparing London with Where I Live no info is for the highest ability with no information or sources provided about London.

 The final questions, "Where would you prefer to live?
 Why?" can be answered as a group or could be set as a homework question, to be answered at the level of the individual.

 Note: It is difficult to find websites about London that are not tourist-oriented.
 This in itself is indicative of the importance of tourism for London.